GitBruno/docxicml/README.md

 -----------
 As it stands, there is lots of room for improvements.
 First and foremost we need to finalise implementation of all the [elements listed above](#supported-elements).

 In the future it would be good if we could round-trip the files.
 Eg Convert IDML back to DOCX, this way we can keep all files updated when there is a change.
-(And there is always a change!)

 Getting Help